François Noël (missionary)

-François Noël (18 August 1651 – 17 September 1729) was a Flemish Jesuit poet, dramatist, and missionary to the Qing Empire.
+François Noël, SJ (18 August 1651 – 17 September 1729) was a Flemish Jesuit, poet, dramatist, and missionary to the Qing Empire.
 Nöel unsuccessfully testified in support of Chinese converts to Catholicism retaining ancestral veneration during the Chinese Rites controversy but also opposed incorporating other elements of Confucianism into Catholic practice.
 He also achieved notability for translating several Chinese texts for European audiences.

 Name

-François Noël wrote his translations in Latin, in which his name appears as Franciscus Noel.
+Noël wrote his translations in Latin, in which his name appears as Franciscus Noel.
 He is also known by its anglicization as Francis Noel.
 He was known to the Chinese as Wei Fangji.

 Life

 Early life

 François Noël was a Fleming born on 18 August 1651 in Hestrud, Hainault, France.
-He joined the Society of Jesus (Jesuits) at the age of nineteen on 30 September 1670 in Tournai, which had just been returned to France from the Spanish Netherlands two years before under the terms of the War of Devolution's Treaty of Aachen.
+He joined the Jesuits at the age of nineteen on 30 September 1670 in Tournai, which had just been returned to France from the Spanish Netherlands two years before under the terms of the War of Devolution's Treaty of Aachen.
 He was a teacher of grammar and rhetoric for several years.
 He studied theology, mathematics, and astronomy at the University of Douai.